xta0/xta0.me/_posts/2024-11-24-GenAI-LLM-Fine-Tune.md

 ## Multitask Fine-Tuning

-Multitask fine-tuning is an extension of single task fine-tuning, where the training dataset is a composed of example inputs and outputs for multiple tasks.
+Multitask fine-tuning is an extension of single task fine-tuning, where the training dataset is composed of example inputs and outputs for multiple tasks.

 Here, the dataset contains examples that instruct the model to carry out a variety of tasks, including summarization, review rating, code translation, and entity recognition.
 You train the model on this mixed dataset so that it can improve the performance of the model on all the tasks simultaneously, thus avoiding the issue of catastrophic forgetting